WW2 Roll of Honour M-Z

 H.M.S.
 SS New Brunswick.

 William was born 28th June 1942 in Ettingshall son of Isaiah and Sarah Shelley, of Ettingshall.
-William had three older siblings Isaiah, Leslie and Albert and a younger sibling Robert.
+He had three older siblings Isaiah, Leslie and Albert and a younger sibling Robert.
 In 1939 William was living with his parents and brothers Albert and Robert at 3 Pump Street, Bilston.
 William was employed as a press stamp operator.

 At 03:25 on 21 May 1942, 140 miles east-southeast of Santa Maria, Azores SS New Brunswick was torpedoed and sunk by U-159.
 The master, fifty-three crew members and five gunners were rescued (twelve by HMS Totland and ten by HMS Wellington).
 Two crew members and one gunner William were lost.